 8.1 H.248 MG as general measurement point (MP)

+MG capability related requirement:

 R-8.1/1: The MG is required to support local performance measurements.

+Technology-dependent requirements related to metric types which are particularly defined for RTP traffic:

+NOTE 1 - Subsequent requirements consider “grouped performance metrics” at the top-level of H.248 packages or IETF RFC documents.

+R-8.1/2: The MG is required to execute measurements for the performance metrics as defined by the RTP package [ITU-T H.248.1].

+R-8.1/3: The MG is required to execute measurements for the performance metrics as defined by the RTP application data package [ITU-T H.248.58].

+R-8.1/4: The MG is required to execute measurements for the performance metrics as defined by the Received RTCP package [ITU-T H.248.71].

-R-8.1/2: The MG is required to execute measurements for the performance metrics as defined by RTCP XR block types 1 to 7 [IETF RFC 3611].
+R-8.1/5: The MG is required to execute measurements for the performance metrics as defined by RTCP XR block types 1 to 7 [IETF RFC 3611].

+NOTE 2 – There are two reporting options via H.248 (RPH.248): [ITU-T H.248.30] or [ITU-T H.248.48], see clause 8.5.

-R-8.1/3: The MG is required to execute measurements for the performance metrics as defined by RTCP XR block type 8 [IETF RFC 5093].
+R-8.1/6: The MG is required to execute measurements for the performance metrics as defined by RTCP XR block type 8 [IETF RFC 5093].

-R-8.1/4: The MG is required to execute measurements for the performance metrics as defined by other RTCP XR block types.
+R-8.1/7: The MG is required to execute measurements for the performance metrics as defined by other RTCP XR block types.